projectcalico/calico/docs/source/worked-examples-openstack.rst

 topologies and examine their connectivity to try to get an understanding of the way Calico networks behave.

-This document contains several sections, each of which demonstrates a representative deployment model for a kind of workload.
-The early examples are simple, containing small numbers of machines, scaling to the later examples that demonstrate quite complex arrangements.
-Each example contains diagrams that represent a connectivity graph, to add clarity to the textual descriptions.

 Example 1: Development Machine
 ------------------------------